Northeast Coast - Cape St. John and south

 'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
 Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

-At 10:00 a.m.
-NST today ridge located on a line northeast-southwest
+At 3:30 p.m.
+NDT today ridge located on a line north-south over

-By 3:00 a.m.
-NST Friday departing ridge located east of the
+By 10:00 a.m.
+NDT Sunday departing ridge located east of the

-Friday morning.
-Strong to gale force southeasterlies will spread
+Sunday.
+Strong to gale force southeasterlies will develop over all

 Marine interests are advised that gale warnings are in effect for all